Medical Studies

 About this opportunity

-The medical studies BS program provides students with the opportunity to meet the prerequisites for a variety of health professions programs (medicine MD/DO programs, dentistry, physician assistant, pharmacy, occupational therapy, optometry and others) and prepares the student for required postgraduate entrance exams, including the revised MCAT.
+The program allows students to meet the prerequisites for a variety of health professions programs (medicine MD/DO programs, dentistry, physician assistant, pharmacy, occupational therapy, optometry and others) and prepares the student for required postgraduate entrance exams, including the revised MCAT.

 Students can customize the medical studies degree to meet the prerequisites of the health professions programs for which they intend to apply.
 Students have the opportunity to learn directly from health care providers who are currently practicing in the field, and they can select clinically related internships or electives during their junior year.